 The following are some general principles of law that govern homeowner/contractor disputes:

 Generally, home improvement contractors must be licensed by the State of California.
 To obtain a license, the Contractor must post a bond of at least $7,500 with the Contractor's State License Board.
 A homeowner who sues a licensed contractor for defective work can also sue the company issuing the bond by naming the bonding company as a Defendant.
 This may be helpful in cases where the Contractor is insolvent or has gone out of business.
 The name of the bonding company can be obtained from the Contractor's License Board (415) 469-6200).
-However, as a guarantor, the bonding company can only be sued for a maximum of $2,500 in Small Claims Court.*

 A penalty of up to three times the damages, in addition to the actual damages that the owner incurred, may be awarded to a homeowner who successfully sues an unlicensed Contractor for damage arising out of work for which a license is required (Code of Civil Procedure Sec.
 1029.8).
 The total amount of the damages and penalty cannot exceed the Small Claims Court limit.